vegaprotocol/documentation/docs/concepts/vega-protocol.md

 When formalising the proposal, it is worth ensuring that any fields that are dependent on a range set by network parameters are correctly defined.

-### 3. Submit proposal and tell the community (on-chain and off-chain)
+### 3. Submitting proposal and telling the community (on-chain and off-chain)
 Tokenholders can submit a governance proposal to the network using the command line or via a script.

 Once a proposal is submitted and accepted, rally the community on the [forum](https://community.vega.xyz/) to vote on the proposal.

 The Vega public key of the proposer must have enough VEGA staked to submit a proposal.
-For a market change proposal, the proposer must also have enough equity-like stake in the market from their liquidity commitment.
+For a market change proposal, the proposer must also have enough equity-like share in the market from their liquidity commitment.

-Proposals are validated by the nodes before entering into the voting period you set.
+Proposals are first checked by the wallet, then verified by the nodes before entering into the voting period you set.
 A proposal must have all of the relevant information, in the correct format, and in some cases within the accepted range - otherwise it will be rejected immediately.

 A proposal is immutable once entered.

 #### Validating a proposal
-* The governance proposal is accepted by the validator nodes as a transaction.
+* The governance proposal is checked and then accepted by the wallet as a transaction.
-* The nodes then validate the proposal.
+* The validator nodes then check and validate the proposal.
 This is when the proposal data that defines the minimum duration, minimum time to enactment, minimum participation rate, and required majority are evaluated against the network's requirements.
 If not specified on the proposal, the required participation rate and majority for success are defined and copied to the proposal.
 * If the above conditions are not met, the proposal will be rejected and will not be available for a vote. **You'll need to fix and re-submit the proposal.**

 :::info